JeffersonLab/clas12-config/README.md

 RG-F      |  | | |
 RG-L      |  | | |

+## Notes
-_Note, GEMC version prior to 5.3 do not (fully) support binary magnetic field maps, only ASCII, and COATJAVA versions prior to X.Y.Z do not support AI- denoising or track-finding._
+_GEMC versions prior to 5.3 do not (fully) support binary magnetic field maps, only ASCII._

+_COATJAVA versions prior to X.Y.Z do not support AI- denoising or track-finding._